Enphase IQ8 model variants explained: IQ8MC, IQ8AC, IQ8HC for Perth homes

 Which variant for Perth's common panel wattage

-IQ8M (295W AC) is designed for older, lower-wattage panels (below ~370W).
-Using IQ8M with a 440W panel means the microinverter is undersized — the panel can output more than the microinverter can handle, leading to clipping.
-Avoid IQ8M with modern 400W+ panels.
+IQ8MC (330 VA) is designed for older, lower-wattage panels.
+Pairing IQ8MC with a 440W panel means the panel can produce more DC power than the unit's 330 VA AC ceiling can convert, so the excess is clipped rather than exported.
+Avoid IQ8MC with modern 400W+ panels.

 The IQ8 vs IQ8+ (eighth generation)